simbo/gulp-static-site-generator/README.md

 Default: `renderTemplate` ([see source](https://github.com/simbo/gulp-static-site-generator/blob/master/index.js))

-A function to render a template string to HTML, using *jade* by default.
+A function to render a template string to HTML, using *pug* by default.
 It accepts three parameters: a template `contents` string to render, an optional object with template `data` and an optional absolute `filepath` string to correctly include or extend other template files.
 It should return a string containing HTML.

-When setting a custom template rendering function, the options `jade` and `jadeOptions` won't have any effect.
+When setting a custom template rendering function, the options `pug` and `pugOptions` won't have any effect.

 #### renderMarkdown